Capital of the Philippines: Chronology

-Other former sovereign capitals
+Other former declared capitals

 Proposed capitals

-Due to overpopulation, traffic congestion and high vulnerability to natural disasters in the current capital, Manila, various lawmakers have suggested to shift the capital of the Philippines.
-In May 2012, Francisco Calalay, Jr., a Quezon city councilor urged Congress to shift the capital onto Quezon City.
-In February 2016, an Australian businessman Peter Wallace suggested 'Subic-Clark' to be the next Philippine capital.
-In February 2017, a panel was formed by the House of Representatives for the possible shifting of the country's capital.
-In March 2017, then-House Speaker Pantaleon Alvarez stated that the capital of a federal Philippines should be 'somewhere in Negros island'.
-In January 2018, two congressmen, Ron Salo and Ciriaco Calalang filed a bill, proposed shifting the country's capital to Davao City, the hometown of the incumbent President Rodrigo Duterte.
-However, they proposed that the Malacañang Palace in Manila shall remain as the President's official residence.
-In August 2019, Senator Sherwin Gatchalian filed a bill, proposed that the seat of government should transfer to New Clark City located in Capas, Tarlac by the year 2030.
+Due to overpopulation, traffic congestion, and high vulnerability to natural disasters in the current capital various lawmakers have suggested to shift the capital of the Philippines.
+In 1999, the government proposed the Government Center for Investments Complex, which is part of the development of Bonifacio Global City and would have a cluster of four state-of-the-art medium-rise buildings that would become a one-stop shop for businesses and investors.

+In May 2012, Quezon City councilor Francisco Calalay Jr. urged Congress to consider shifting the capital to Quezon City.
+In February 2016, Australian businessman Peter Wallace suggested Subic–Clark as the next Philippine capital.
+In November 2016, some officials proposed for the shifting of national government offices, and later the official capital, to the center of Negros Island.
+In February 2017, a panel was formed by the House of Representatives explore the possibility of shifting the country's capital.
+In March 2017, the House Speaker stated that the capital of the Philippines should be "somewhere in Negros island".
+In January 2018, two congressmen filed a bill proposing to shift the country's capital to Davao City, while suggesting that Malacañang Palace in Manila should remain the president's official residence.
+In August 2019, a senator filed a bill proposing that the seat of government should transfer to New Clark City, located in Capas, Tarlac, by 2030.